SimonDanisch/OpenGL.jl/README.md

 functionality is enabled.
 OpenGL 2.x, 3.x, and 4.x functionality should be available soon.

-Many of the commonly used OpenGL 1.x functions are working, but many (specifically those that expect arrays) are still not fully implemented.
+Many of the commonly used OpenGL 1.x functions are working, but most of the less commonly used functions are still not fully implemented.
 (You can edit the method signatures by hand, but it is a painful process.
 [Jasper's FFI](https://github.com/o-jasper/julia-ffi.git) will soon handle this automatically!)